cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 This copies the playbook files to the correct place.

-Next, you must create a [host file](https://github.com/cruzedcruz/Cybersecurity-Week-13/blob/main/Linux/Host.PNG) to specify which VMs to run each playbook on.
+Next, you must create a [hosts file](https://github.com/cruzedcruz/Cybersecurity-Week-13/blob/main/Linux/Host.PNG) to specify which VMs to run each playbook on.

 Run the commands below: